Thomas Chatterton Manuscript Project

 Samuel Derrick

 My question, based on the fact that Samuel was dead and buried by the 2nd April 1769 (or was he?), is on the genuineness or otherwise of his Will.
-It seems to me that the character of the man dictates that a vein of humour would even weave its way through his Last Will & Testament - a chance too temping to pass up perhaps!
+It seems to me that the character of the man dictates that a vein of humour would even weave its way through his Last Will & Testament - a chance too tempting to pass up, perhaps!
 Or was it written by the editor of the magazine - after all the dead don't talk!

 All in all, a very interesting edition of the T&CM.